emadkhan333/fetch_rwds_exercise/FOURTH/README.md

 ---

-Happy to jump on a quick call to demo the schema and walk through these points.
+I'd be happy to jump on a quick call to demo the schema and walk through these points.
 Thanks for your guidance!

+Emad,
-— [Your Name], Analytics Engineer
+Analytics Engineer